-ECONOMIC AND DEMOGRAPHIC PROFILE OF THE CITY OF RIVERSIDE AND RIVERSIDE COUNTY
+GENERAL ECONOMIC AND DEMOGRAPHIC INFORMATION FOR THE CITY OF RIVERSIDE AND RIVERSIDE COUNTY

 The following information regarding the City of Riverside and Riverside County is included only for the purpose of supplying general information regarding the local community and economy.
-The Bonds are not a debt of Riverside County.
-This material has been prepared by or excerpted from the sources as noted herein and has not been reviewed for accuracy by the District, Bond Counsel, the Financial Advisor or the Underwriter.
+The Bonds are not a debt of either the City of Riverside or Riverside County.
+This material has been prepared by or excerpted from the sources as noted herein and has not been reviewed for accuracy by the District or Bond Counsel.